 - Character Name and the Noun Phrase: Their name follows that pattern.

-- Cover Version: "It's Alright" by Curtis Mayfield and the Impressions.
+- "It's Alright" by Curtis Mayfield and the Impressions.

-- The Eighties: They were very part of that zeitgeist.
+- The '80s: They were very part of that zeitgeist.

 - Heartbeat Soundtrack: One closes "The Heart of Rock & Roll".